roytang/blog/content/posts/2009/06/gpt-bangkok-1-sealed-pool.md

 url: /2009/06/gpt-bangkok-1-sealed-pool/
 ---

-The first GPT for Bangkok was last Saturday, May 23, 2009 at Robinson&'s Galleria.
+The first GPT for Bangkok was last Saturday, May 23, 2009 at Robinson's Galleria.

-Here&'s the pool I was given to work with:
+Here's the pool I was given to work with:

 <div class="decklist_wrap">
   <table width="100%" border="1">